schollz/heartbpm/README.md

 <img src="https://schollz.com/img/schematic1.PNG" alt="A basic schematic of the setup." width=550px>
 </p>

-Connect a pulse sensor to your finger.
+A finger is connected to a pulse sensor.
 The pulse sensor is connected to an Arduino.
 The Arduino can detect a pulse and send serial data to a computer.
 The computer runs a server that reads the serial data which updates a web page.
-The web page uses Web MIDI to send out the MIDI clock to all connected synths!
+The web page uses Web MIDI to send out the MIDI clock to all connected synths! *Music* ensues.

 The following instructions will give you a more detailed instruction.

+## Instructions

-## Stuff to buy.
+### Stuff to buy.

 You'll be able to get started with $50 of equipment, plus computer and MIDI instrument.